section-engineering-education/engineering-education/articles/create-a-node-cli/index.md

 ### Getting the jokes and quotes

-Lets setup the jokes and quotes.
+Let's setup the jokes and quotes.
 We will be using a [quote-generator-api](https://quotes.rest/) and [jokes-generator-api](https://official-joke-api.appspot.com/).
 We will fetch the individual jokes and display them on the terminal when the user asks for them.

 We will create two functions that will do the fetching using axios.